• Skip to primary navigation

 Notes and tips

-• For best results please use my homemade Jamaican curry powder
+• For best results please use my homemade Jamaican Curry Powder.

 • Make sure the chickpeas are evenly spread out and not overcrowding the basket

-• Preheating the basket gives the cooking process a head start but not essential if you forget
+• Preheating the basket gives the cooking process a head start but not essential if you forget.

 • Depending on the size/capacity of your air fryer you may need to work in batches.
-I own a Philips XL

-Other air fryer recipes you make enjoy
+Other air fryer recipes to try

-• Air Fryer Steak
+• Air Fryer French Fried Onions

-• Air Fryer Zucchini Fries
+• Breadfruit Fries

 • Spicy Air Fryer Peanuts

-• Air Fryer Hamburgers
+• Air Fryer Pineapple Rings

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

-Curried Air Fryer Chickpeas
+Air Fryer Chickpeas (No Oil)

 5 from 1 vote